Indiana high school boys basketball scores (1/7/2025)

-High School on SI has Indiana high school boys basketball from every part of the state
+High School on SI has Indiana high school boys basketball from every classification in the state

 The Indiana high school boys basketball season is in full swing, and High School on SI has scores for every team and classification.